rogerbusquets97/ZorkGame/README.md

 # ZorkGame
-A zork game done in programming II
+This is an exercise for programming II in the UPC, we're developing our own Zork.